jonassibbesen/rpvg/README.md

 * `strains`: Infers abundances using a combination of weighted minimum path cover and EM. **Note that this algorithm has not yet been properly evaluated**.

 * `haplotype-transcripts`: Infers abundances using a combination of haplotype sampling and EM.
 The most probable haplotype combinations are inferred using the same algorithm as used in the `haplotypes` inference model.
 By default, equivalent haplotypes are inferred for all clustered transcripts, however independent inference of haplotypes for each transcript can be enabled using the `--ind-hap-inference` option.
-The inference algorithm requires a file (`-f`) containing the haplotype and transcript origin of each path (`--write-info` output from *vg rna*).
+The inference algorithm requires a file (`-f`) containing the haplotype and transcript origin of each path (`--write-info` output from [vg rna](https://github.com/vgteam/vg/wiki/Transcriptomic-analyses)).

 #### Alignment types:

 * Use `-e` if the reads are from a strand-specific protocol.
 Supports the following library types:
   * Use value `fr` when the first read is from the forward strand and the second read is from the reverse strand.
   * Use value `rf` when the first read is from the reverse stand and the second read is from the forward strand.
 * Use `-u` if the input alignments are single-path (*.gam*) format.
-Default is multipath alignments from [*vg mpmap*](https://github.com/vgteam/vg/wiki/Multipath-alignments-and-vg-mpmap).
+Default is multipath alignments from [vg mpmap](https://github.com/vgteam/vg/wiki/Multipath-alignments-and-vg-mpmap).
 * Use `-s` for single-end reads.
 Note that the fragment length distribution will still be used for calculating the effective path length.
 * Use `-l` for single-molecule long-reads.
 This is identical to the single-end mode (`-s`), but does not use effective path length normalization.

 #### Fragment length distribution:

-The fragment length distribution parameters are learned by *rpvg*.
+The fragment length distribution parameters are learned by rpvg.
 However, in order to learn this the maximum expected fragment length is needed.
 This is calculated from the expected fragment length distribution mean and standard deviation, which can be given using `-m` and `-d`, respectively.
 If these are not given the method will look for the parameters in the alignment file and pick the first values that it finds.
-The input parameters (`-m` and `-d`) are overwritten by the values estimated by *rpvg* when calculating the read-path probabilities.
-When the input is single-end reads (`-s`) the expected mean (`-m`) and standard deviation (`-d`) is required as it can not be estimated by *rpvg* and is needed for the effective path length calculation.
+The input parameters (`-m` and `-d`) are overwritten by the values estimated by rpvg when calculating the read-path probabilities.
+When the input is single-end reads (`-s`) the expected mean (`-m`) and standard deviation (`-d`) is required as it can not be estimated by rpvg and is needed for the effective path length calculation.